 People often say to “Dap it” because Dap has been the brand to use for so many years.
 If you need just a little, go small (this does all have silicon but is fast-drying).

+Here the one I use.
 Not used as much as you think, (see my post on about painting the walls or trim first), but essential to mask off trim in tight corners.
 A good paint brush eliminates the need for taping.
 So there you have it.
-If you are considering starting your own painting business and want to know how much it will cost to get started this list will help you.
+If you are considering starting your own painting business and want to know how much it will cost to get started, this painting tool list will help you.
 I would guess offhand that everything on the list totals around $300.
 If you already have a step ladder and even a small extension ladder, this will cut the startup cost down considerably.

-To remove dried paint from the outside of your brush is the main tool here.
+Love this wire brush.
+To remove dried paint from the outside of your brush is the main paint tool here.
 You can read my other post on cleaning up: it really is easy.
 Read more in my post: Best way to clean paint brush.
 This comb is for straightening the bristles to let the brush dry well… Not, as Mrs. Stewart’s website shows, to clean under water!
 Funny self-taught fluffy websites!

 Some Non-Essentials Painting Tools

-You might not need those painting tools, but I use these every day, all day.
-You can do without them for occasional house painting, but they are good professional painter tools and can make your life much easier.
+You might not need those in your home painting tools, but I use these every day, all day.
+You can do without them for occasional house painting, but they are good professional painters tools and can make your life much easier.

 - Gloves – I cut off the fingertips.
 Keeps hands clean and protected from cuts etc. Latex gloves here.